cyberblack28/istiobyexample-1/content/blog/path-based-routing/index.md

 date: "2015-05-01T22:12:03.284Z"
 ---

-Istio and [Envoy](https://istio.io/docs/concepts/what-is-istio/#envoy) work the Application traffic layer (L7), allowing you to direct and load-balance traffic based on attributes like HTTP headers.
+Istio and [Envoy](https://istio.io/docs/concepts/what-is-istio/#envoy) work at the Application traffic layer (L7), allowing you to direct and load-balance traffic based on attributes like HTTP headers.
 This example shows how to direct traffic [based on the request URI](https://istio.io/docs/concepts/traffic-management/#match-request-uri) path.

 In this example, `myapp` is the server backend for a website, used by the `frontend`.
 An engineering team has implemented a new user authentication service, `auth`, which now operates as a separate service.